 We note that restricting invisible windows does not entirely resolve problems of event hijacking.
 Pragmatically, there is no difference in appearance between an invisible window and a borderless visible window all of whose pixels have fully or nearly transparent alpha values.
 At present, EWS does not support borderless top-level windows.
-This mitigates, but does not eliminate, the problem of alpha transparency.

-6 Interprocess Communication
+5 Interprocess Communication

 Conventional window systems handle cut and paste interactions using a broadcast communication mechanism.
 When a user performs a "cut" operation, the application performing the cut claims ownership of the cut buffer by sending a message to the display server.
 The server retransmits this notification to all clients who have registered an interest in clipboard notifications.
-This approach, and the security issues that arise from it, are well documented [20].
+This approach, and the security issues that arise from it, are well documented [15].
 In EWS, no events are transmitted to the destination until the user performs a "paste" action, and then only if the communication is permitted by applicable mandatory access controls.